-Home Discover Australia Travel Guide to Sydney, NSW
+Home Discover Australia Explore Sydney: The Ultimate Travel Guide for Every Visitor

 Sydney is one of the biggest cities in Australia and is famous worldwide, especially for its Opera.
 It attracts a growing number of tourists each year, whether local or international.
-In September 2018, the number of tourists visiting the city was around 10 million in one year.
+The number of tourists (from overseas and interstate) visiting the city is around 40 million per year.
 Not only is the surfing culture very prominent, Sydneysiders in general are described as “laid back”.
 Here is our complete guide if you visit Sydney, so you won’t miss a thing during your travels in Australia!

 How to get to Sydney?